swooshoo/swooshoo/README.md

 I actively pursue personal growth and balance through activities like going to the gym, which helps me stay disciplined and goal-oriented.
 I’m also an avid PC gamer and movie enthusiast, where I enjoy strategy and storytelling.
 Exploring cafes has become a creative outlet for me, as I find inspiration in new environments and conversations, often sparking fresh perspectives for my projects.

-These interests keep me curious, adaptable, and open-minded—qualities, and if you'd like to learn more, check out my [LinkedIn!]([[https://website-name.com](https://www.linkedin.com/in/swooshoo/)](https://www.linkedin.com/in/swooshoo/))
+These interests keep me curious, adaptable, and open-minded—qualities, and if you'd like to learn more, let's talk on my [LinkedIn!]([[https://website-name.com](https://www.linkedin.com/in/swooshoo/)](https://www.linkedin.com/in/swooshoo/))

 ## 🏗️ Tools and Technolgies